devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Jenkins_Maven_jfrog.md

 ![preview](../images/jenkins44.png)
 ![preview](../images/jenkins45.png)

-* Delete workspace before every buils , if it is checked it is going to rmove the whole workspca for every build.
+* Delete workspace before every buils , if it is checked it is going to rmove the workspace for every build.
 ![preview](../images/jenkins46.png)

 # Create a job for GOL build.
-1. create a freestyle job with name __gol__
+1. Create a freestyle job with name __gol__
 2. SCM -- provide the github url
 3. POLLSCM --- * * * * *
-4. DELETE the workspace for every build
+4. Delete the workspace for every build
 5. BUILD -- provide the goal in the invoke top-level maen plugin.

 ![preview](../images/jenkins47.png)

 ![preview](../images/jenkins48.png)

-5. BUild the job.
+5. Build the job.

 ![preview](../images/jenkins49.png)

-6. GO to configure and add post build actions as below:
+6. Go to configure and add post build actions as below:

 ![preview](../images/jenkins50.png)